makhowastaken/GWGBC_FW/README.md

 While SD Card support and Game Boy Advance functionality are both planned features, I would not expect either until a full hardware refresh happens and seeing as the engineering team is currently occupied finishing this device (despite it's very recent release), I don't expect that for a while.
 Probably two to three years, given funnyplaying's track record with promises and deliveries.
 Funnyplaying iterates on hardware designs though and now that they've gotten all their iterative designs working together, development may hasten.

 [^1]: So this console is so authentic, the amp makes a noticeable buzzing noise that sounds eerily similar to the CPU sound leaks on actual CGBs.
 Funnyplaying intentionally gimps the minimum volume levels to mask this.
+(It's not the same noise, just similar)

+[^2]: After updating to the test version 1.02, my console experienced bootlooping and severe graphical corruption for the first several boots.
+After about five power cycles, the problem hasn't reocurred.
+I was able to reproduce this exact behavior on a second unit by going from the most recent firmware to this version.